How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • When to Go: July to September

-If you’re looking for a slightly gentler shark, try diving with the mighty whale sharks in Belize.
+If you’re looking for a slightly gentler shark, then try diving with the mighty whale sharks in Belize.
 Gladden Spit near Placencia is known for encounters with these gentle, filter-feeding giants, who are attracted to the area for the delicious fish eggs produced by spawning snappers.
-The best chance of seeing a whale shark during a dive occurs just before and after the full moon when there are higher plankton levels in the water.
+The best chance of seeing a whale shark on your dive occurs during the seasonal plankton blooms, and particularly just before and after a full moon, when spawning activity is at its peak.

 • Recommended Level: Intermediate